Ralph11-1/Shopping-Chat-Bot/README.md

-#Design and Development of anAutonomous Shopping AssistantChatbot for Retail Stores
+# Design and Development of an Autonomous Shopping AssistantChatbot for Retail Stores
 <br>
 This project focuses on the design and development of an autonomous voice-enabled shopping assistant chatbot for retail stores, aiming to enhance the in-store experience through hands-free interaction.
 Using speech